jostylr/bohmian-mechanics/manuscript/basics.md

 So we need to be comfortabl with `\psi(q_1, q_2, q_3, \ldots, q_n)`$ as something fundamental.
 The Fourier transform of `\psi`$ may be helpful in solving the equations, but it is not relevant in the formulation of the theory.
 Ultimately, we want a velocity field on configuration space.

+The wavefunctions are also elements of the usual Hilbert space of square-integrable wavefunctions.
+Much of the analysis of the theory relies on it.
+While presumably one could explore other functions, the analysis becomes less certain and there seems to be no physical reason to pursue it.

 ## Wavefunction of a Subsystem

 In typical quantum presentations, small systems are presented that end up getting entangled.
 But fundamentally, there are no small systems.
 There is only the universal wavefunction governing the whole of the universe's particles.
 This is what is in the theory itself.